biocosm/biocosmopolitan/content/pages/success/index.md

 ---
 title: Success
 ---

-Thank you. <br />
+Thanks for contributing!
+We'll get back to you as soon as possible.

-I will answer to your message as soon as possible.
+...But keep in mind that we plan on a 200-year scale.